stacksgov/sips/sips/sip-03X/README.md

 3. Swapping one token for the other
 4. Querying pool state and quotes

 The standard introduces an opcode buffer system that enables advanced pool operations while maintaining backward compatibility.
-This allows for future extensions such as concentrated liquidity, flash loans, and advanced routing without requiring interface changes.
+This allows for future extensions such as oracles, concentrated liquidity, limit orders, and advanced routing without requiring interface changes.
 By standardizing the interface for liquidity pools, we enable:

 - Consistent interaction patterns across different implementations
 - Development of swap aggregators and routing engines
 - Common tooling and integration patterns
-- Future extensibility through memo commands
+- Future extensibility through optional opcodes

 # Specification